STurner717/Capstone-Project--/README.md

 <br>run files: main.py -> models1.py -> graphs1.py -> app.py
 <br>streamlit run streamapp.py
 ### Streamlit App
-The app allows users to input age and gender to generate predictions for length of stay and mortality risk.
-It provides sample patient predictions, evalution metric, and visuals of model perform on training and testing data.
+The app allows users to input age and gender to generate predictions for hospital length of stay and mortality risk using random samples from real lab testing data.
+It provides sample patient predictions, evaluation metrics, and visuals of model performance on training and testing data.
 ### Video Presentation

 ### Reference